 Sunk Cost Fallacy

 A thing called the ‘sunk cost fallacy’ does make escaping the tilt nearly impossible.
-The theory says: whenever we invested time, energy, or rating in the past, we get influenced by it in the present.
+The theory says: whenever we invest time, energy, or rating in the past, we get influenced by it in the present.

 We cannot stop playing when things are going bad, because then the previous time would look like ‘wasted time’.
 So we try to keep going until we get our rating back.

-They do not want to admit having made a mistake in the past, so they continue to do mistakes in the present.
+They do not want to admit to having made a mistake in the past, so they continue to do mistakes in the present.